fini-commits/Allumi.WindowsSensor/TOKEN_EXCHANGE_SPEC.md

 ## Overview

-The Windows Sensor app now supports automatic credential provisioning via a secure token exchange system.
-This eliminates the need to embed credentials in the installer.
+The Windows Sensor app now supports automatic credential provisioning via a secure token exchange system using URL-based token delivery.

 ## How It Works